California Beaches Not as Crowded as They Appear, Thanks to Fake News Jacksonville Treatment

 This guy had a message for those second-guessing his decision to be on the beach:

-The moral of the story is there are appear to be fewer careful consumers of news than there are people on that beach.
+The moral of the story is that there appear to be fewer careful consumers of news than there are people on that beach.

 Editor’s Note: Want to support PJ Media so we can keep telling the truth about China and the virus they unleashed on the world?
 Join PJ Media VIP and use the promo code WUHAN to get 25% off your VIP membership.